THIS DATE IN HISTORY: June 30

 1993: Emile Francis ends his 47-year career in professional hockey when he steps down as president of the Hartford Whalers.

-Francis, a goaltender, plays in the NHL with the Chicago Blackhawks and New York Rangers, but spends most of his career in the minor leagues before retiring as a player in 1960.
-He rejoins the Rangers as coach of their junior team in Guelph, Ontario, is promoted to the parent club two years later as assistant general manager, then becomes general manager and coach in 1965.
+Francis, a goaltender, plays in the NHL with the Chicago Blackhawks and New York Rangers but spends most of his career in the minor leagues before retiring as a player in 1960.
+He rejoins the Rangers as coach of their junior team in Guelph, Ontario, is promoted to the parent club two years later as assistant general manager, then becomes GM and coach in 1965.
 Francis builds a team that makes the Stanley Cup Playoffs every season from 1967-75 and advances to the Final in 1972.